 You can find two basic types of paint strippers, liquid and semi-paste.

 Both types are effective in removing paint, although they work in slightly different ways.

 A liquid paint stripper gets results faster compared to semi-paste, but it does tend to run when applied to a vertical surface such as a wall.

 Semi-paste is not as fast but is a better all-around application, especially for walls and other vertical or steep surfaces.

 Whichever form you choose, it pays to know how to use them properly before you get started…

-Shake the paint stripper in the can or container first, then pour a little into a pot or other shallow container.
+Shake the paint stripper in the can or container, then pour a little into a pot or other shallow container.

-Use a small amount of paint stripper and apply it to a small portion of the area you want covered.
+Using a disposable brush, apply a small amount to a small portion of the area you want to be covered.

-By starting small, you can gauge how effective the paint stripper is in removing the unwanted paint.
-Plus, it is easier to work with smaller areas at least at first.
+By starting small, you can gauge how effective the paint stripper is in removing unwanted paint.
+Plus, it’s easier to work with smaller areas, at least at first.

-Thick applications of paint stripper formula are recommended, so be sure to cover the entire area with the proper amount after testing the product on a small area.
+Thick applications of the paint stripper formula are recommended, so be sure to cover the entire area with the proper amount after testing the product on a small area.